Skip to main content Skip to footer

 Medical school interviews

 Getting an interview for medical school is a big deal, so congratulations on making it this far.
-Now is your chance to convince the admissions interviewers that you have what it takes!
+We want to help you feel confident and prepared, so you'll impress the admissions teams.
+Let your passion for medicine shine and show them why you’d make a good doctor!

 Why do medical schools interview candidates?

-• A genuine, informed desire to become a doctor.
+• Your motivations and genuine desire to become a doctor.

-• An understanding of the challenges and rewards of the profession.
+• Your understanding of the challenges and rewards of the medical profession.

 Preparing for your medical school interview